 COVID-19 and Kids: What to Know About Multisystem Inflammatory Syndrome in Children

-A NewYork-Presbyterian pediatrician explains the new illness and the symptoms parents should look for.
+A NewYork-Presbyterian pediatrician explains how MIS-C works and the symptoms parents should look for.

-In late April, doctors at NewYork-Presbyterian Morgan Stanley Children’s Hospital noticed a cluster of young patients who were being admitted with similar symptoms: high fever, a distinct rash, some swelling.
+During the peak of the coronavirus outbreak last spring, doctors at NewYork-Presbyterian Morgan Stanley Children’s Hospital noticed a cluster of about 30 young patients who were being admitted with similar symptoms: high fever, a distinct rash, some swelling.

 As New York continued adjusting to a “new normal” amid the COVID-19 pandemic, it turns out another illness was emerging: multisystem inflammatory syndrome in children or MIS-C (formerly referred to as pediatric multi-system inflammatory syndrome or PMIS).